Lighters (song): Live performances

 Eminem and Royce da 5'9" made their debut live performance as Bad Meets Evil for "Fast Lane" and "Lighters" at the 2011 Bonnaroo Music & Arts Festival.
 They were accompanied by Eminem's hypeman from D12, Mr. Porter, with Mars not attending the concert.
 The live show was complemented with animated lighters displayed on the background screen, while the duo wore Bad Meets Evil T-shirts and black hoodies.
 Eminem also sported camouflage shorts.
 In the beginning of the show, Eminem asked the audience to hold their lighters, if they had brought one, which most of them did.
 The performance was widely praised, with James Montgomery from MTV confessing, "It's the same renewed vigor Eminem has displayed on his most-recent efforts."

 News reporter Adam Graham from The Detroit News favored the concert, commenting on its effect on the audience, "Royce joined his partner-in-rhyme on stage for two songs, 'Fast Lane' and 'Lighters,' the latter of which lit up the humongous field in front of the [stage] in a sea of Bic lighters."
 The Hollywood Reporter wrote, "Bonnaroo's crowd may be a hippie enclave, but you wouldn't have known it Saturday night."
 Mars joined Bad Meets Evil to perform "Lighters" on the second day of Lollapalooza 2011, which took place in Chicago, with them being once again accompanied by Mr. Porter.

-Piet Levy from USA Today newspaper named the show "the evening's highlight".
-During the show, many fans held up Bic lighters, and lit their cell phones and cameras.
-Leah Greenblatt from Entertainment Weekly called the show as "a set heavy on hard-spat hits".
-Gil Kaufman from MTV News thought of Mars's chorus being "a feathery pop sheen to the harder-edge".
+Piet Levy from USA Today named the show "the evening's highlight".
+During it, many fans held up Bic lighters, and lit their cell phones and cameras.
+Leah Greenblatt from Entertainment Weekly called the show "a set heavy on hard-spat hits".
+Gil Kaufman from MTV News thought the chorus was "a feathery pop sheen to the harder-edge".
 Mars also brought a silver guitar that he occasionally played.

 "Lighters" was included on Eminem's set list at V2011 (V Festival), which took place in Staffordshire and Chelmsford on August 20 and 21, 2011, respectively.
 In 2013, Bad Meets Evil performed the song on Pukkelpop.
-Emily Webb praised the "ambiance" of the act as the crowd raised their lighters, further calling it "fantastic".
 Occasionally, Mars also sung the track solo on his first tour, The Doo-Wops & Hooligans Tour (2010–12).